-The European Union
+Dislocation of the European Union

-There is a heightened risk of market instability and legal and regulatory change following the United Kingdom's (the "UK") vote to leave the European Union in the UK's referendum that took place on 23 June 2016.
+There is a heightened risk of market instability and legal and regulatory change following the United Kingdom's (the "UK") exit from the European Union.

-In the short to medium term, the period until the UK Government's service of notice pursuant to Article 50 of the Treaty on European Union and thereafter the period of negotiation between the UK and the European Union of the terms of the UK's withdrawal from, and the framework for its future relationship with, the European Union may be characterised by: (i) market dislocation; (ii) economic and financial instability in the UK and other European Union Member States; (iii) increased volatility and reduced liquidity in financial markets; (iv) an adverse effect on investor and market sentiment; (v) destabilisation of Sterling and of the Euro; (vi) reduced deal flow in the SICAV's target markets; (vii) increased counterparty risk; and (viii) reduced availability of capital.
+This may be characterised by: (i) market dislocation; (ii) economic and financial instability in the UK and European Union Member States; (iii) increased volatility and reduced liquidity in financial markets; (iv) an adverse effect on investor and market sentiment; (v) destabilisation of Sterling and of the Euro; (vi) reduced deal flow in the SICAV's target markets; (vii) increased counterparty risk; and (viii) reduced availability of capital.

-The effects on the UK, European and global economies of the exit of the UK (and/or other European Union member states) from the EU, or the exit of one or more European Union member states from the European Monetary Area and/or the redenomination of financial instruments from the Euro to a different currency, are impossible to predict and protect fully against in view of: (i) economic and financial instability in the UK and in European Union Member States; (ii) the severity of the recent global financial crisis; (iii) difficulties in predicting whether the current signs of recovery will be sustained and at what rate; (iv) the uncertain legal position; (v) the impact of macro geopolitical considerations including concurrent European Union trade negotiations with other non-European Union states and heightened flows of displaced persons from outside the EU; (vi) the difficulty in predicting the approach of other European Union member states to negotiation of the UK withdrawal from the European Union and the establishment of a legal framework for ongoing relations; and (vii) the fact that many of the risks related to the business are totally, or in part, outside of the Management Company's control.
+The effects on the UK, European and global economies of the exit of the UK (and/or other European Union Member States) from the EU, or the exit of one or more European Union Member States from the European Monetary Area and/or the redenomination of financial instruments from the Euro to a different currency, are impossible to predict and protect fully against in view of: (i) economic and financial instability in the UK and in European Union Member States; (ii) the severity of the recent global financial crisis; (iii) difficulties in predicting whether the current signs of recovery will be sustained and at what rate; (iv) the uncertain legal position; (v) the impact of macro geopolitical considerations including concurrent European Union trade negotiations with other non-European Union states and heightened flows of displaced persons from outside the EU; (vi) the difficulty in the establishment of a legal framework for ongoing relations between the UK and European Union Member States; and (vii) the fact that many of the risks related to the business are totally, or in part, outside of the Management Company's control.